 Why I love this cauliflower soup

 Cauliflower carrot soup?
 Yes, please!
-I love a good bowl of soup any time of year—especially now, when the air is turning colder and warm soup is so soothing.
+I love a good bowl of soup any time of year—especially now, when summer nights up here in the northeast are still a bit chilly.

 Of course, I’m always thinking about how I can pack in extra nutrition into my food, so I set out to make this soup a hearty, nutrient-filled dish.
 Enter this cauliflower and carrot soup recipe.
 The beauty is you don’t even need to roast the cauliflower florets.